A coherent categorification of the based ring of the lowest two-sided cell: Sheaves and categories

-Given a coherent sheaf $\Ff$ on a scheme $X$ Arinkin and Gaitsgory in \cite{AG} define a classical scheme $\sS(\Ff)$, the singular support of $\Ff$.
+Given a coherent sheaf $\Ff$ on a stack $X$, Arinkin and Gaitsgory in \cite{AG} define a classical stack $\sS(\Ff)$, the singular support of $\Ff$.
 The singular support serves in particular to measure the extent to which an object of $\Coh(X)$ fails to lie in $\mathrm{Perf}(X)$.
-We will require only very special cases of the theory of singluar support.
+We will require only very special cases of the theory of singular support.

-Let $X$ be a quasi-smooth derived scheme.
-The classical scheme $\Sing(X)$ measure how far from being smooth $X$ is.
+Let $X$ first be a quasi-smooth derived scheme.
+The classical scheme $\Sing(X)$ measures how far from being smooth $X$ is.
 Let $T^*(X)$ be the cotangent complex of $X$ and $T(X)$ its dual.
 Then one defines

 The scheme of singularities is affine over $X^\heart$, but is not in general a vector bundle.
 The singular support will be a conical subset of $\Sing(X)$.
-In general if a morphism
+In general, if a morphism